simpetr/simpetr/README.md

 I'm Simone, an Italian game developer currently living in Austria :grin:

 :space_invader: I'm a gameplay programmer.
 I worked for three years on World of Tanks where I also covered the role of Tech Leader.
 At the moment I'm working on an announced UE5 title.
-In the past I was a PhD student doing scientific research on players and their role in game communities, while the topic is still very interesting for me I realized the PhD life was not for me.
+In the past I was a PhD student writing about players and their role in game communities, while the topic is still very interesting for me I realized the academic life was not for me.

 - :clock4: In my free time I like to work on personal gaming project, read, cook, build gunpla and enjoy nature :sunflower:.
 - 🌱 Every day learning something new especially about gaming tech.